vishalguptahmh/programmingInterviewQuestions/DESIGN_PATTERNS.md

 ### Quick idea of patterns :

-1. <a href="#singlton">Singleton:</a> Ensures only one instance exists.
+1. <a href="#singlton">!Singleton:</a> Ensures only one instance exists.
-2. <a href="#factory">Factory Method: </a> Delegates object instantiation to subclasses.
+2. <a href="#factory">!Factory Method: </a> Delegates object instantiation to subclasses.
-3. <a href="#abstract-factory-design-patternafdp">Abstract Factory:</a> Creates related object families without specifying their concrete classes.
+3. <a href="#abstract-factory-design-patternafdp">!Abstract Factory:</a> Creates related object families without specifying their concrete classes.
 4. Prototype: Clones objects for a prototypical instance.
-5. <a href="#builder">Builder:</a> Constructs complex objects step by step.
+5. <a href="#builder">!Builder:</a> Constructs complex objects step by step.
-6. <a href="#adapter-design-patternadp">Adapter:</a> Bridges incompatible interfaces.
+6. <a href="#adapter-design-patternadp">!Adapter:</a> Bridges incompatible interfaces.
 7. Bridge: Separates abstraction from implementation.
-8. Composite: Treats single and composite objects uniformly.
+8. !Composite: Treats single and composite objects uniformly.
-9. Decorator: Adds behaviors to objects dynamically.
+9. !Decorator: Adds behaviors to objects dynamically.
-10. Facade: Simplifies complex system interfaces.
+10. !Facade: Simplifies complex system interfaces.
 11. Flyweight: Shares objects to reduce memory.
 12. Proxy: Controls object access.
-13. <a href="#observer">Observer:</a> Notifies changes to multiple objects.
+13. <a href="#observer">!Observer:</a> Notifies changes to multiple objects.
-14. Strategy: Encapsulates interchangeable algorithms.
+14. <a href="#strategy">!Strategy:</a> Encapsulates interchangeable algorithms.
-15. Command: Encapsulates a request as an object.
+15. !Command: Encapsulates a request as an object.
-16. State: Changes object behavior with internal state.
+16. !State: Changes object behavior with internal state.
 17. Visitor: Adds operations to object structures without modifying them.
 18. Memento: Captures and restores object states externally.
 19. Iterator: Sequentially accesses elements of a collection.
 20. Mediator: Centralizes complex communications.
 21. Chain of Responsibility: Passes requests along a chain of handlers.
-22. Template Method: Defines the skeleton of an algorithm.
+22. !Template Method: Defines the skeleton of an algorithm.